 - The Bill will also apply to a small number of children under 16 who require compulsory assessment or treatment of a mental disorder.
 Clause 255 and Schedule 8 of the Bill restricts and amends the application of the MHO as an interim measure, solely to children under 16, who require assessment or treatment for a mental disorder.
 Schedule 8 also makes provision for additional safeguards for children in the MHO, such as independent advocates and age appropriate accommodation.
-Schedule 8 has not included an amendment to extend the disregard provision to treatment. - For those over 16, a disregard provision for detention is contained within Part 2 of the Bill in Clause 59 (See Appendix 2).30 Like those under 16, this has not been extended to include detention for treatment (i.e. a Schedule 1 detention).
-Any Schedule 2 (short-term) detention still does not have to be disclosed, save for legal proceedings, which is in keeping with the MHO.
-Any detention must be authorised and certain safeguards met. - Schedule 1 of the Bill deals with the authorisation of serious interventions such as a detention to enable a child or adult to receive treatment.
-Certain criteria to authorise treatment that must be satisfied.31 Any detention must be decided by a Trust Panel and can last up to 6 months unless revoked.
-Schedule 1 also makes provision for interim authorisations.32 - Schedule 2 deals with authorisations of short-term detentions that is, an examination of a child or adult in hospital.33 Such detentions may be authorised via a report by an appropriate healthcare professional.34 Schedule 2 outlines the criteria that must be satisfied.35 Authorisations http://www.dhsspsni.gov.uk/mental_capacity_bill_consultation_paper.pdf p14.
-Website accessed 12.10.15.
+Yet Schedule 8 does not include an amendment to extend the disregard provision to treatment as stakeholders had hoped it would. - For those over 16, a disregard provision for detention is contained within Part 2 of the Bill in Clause 59 (See Appendix 2).
+Like those under 16, this has not been extended to include detention for treatment (i.e. a Schedule 1 detention).
+The disregard only applies to Schedule 2 (short-term) detentions these do not have to be disclosed, save for legal proceedings, which is in keeping with the MHO.
+Any detention must be authorised and certain safeguards met. - Schedule 1 of the Bill deals with the authorisation of serious interventions such as a detention to enable a person to receive treatment.
+Certain criteria to authorise treatment must be satisfied.
+Any detention must be decided by a Trust Panel and can last up to 6 months unless revoked.
+Schedule 1 also makes provision for interim authorisations. - Schedule 2 deals with authorisations of short-term detentions that is, an examination of a person in hospital.
+Such detentions may be authorised via a report by an appropriate healthcare professional.
+Schedule 2 outlines the criteria that must be satisfied.
+These authorisations can last